Falls Church Suzuki Violin Teacher

 Vivian Crespo-Almond is a Suzuki violin teacher and performer based in Northern Virginia.
 She’s known for warm, structured teaching and the belief that every child can learn and flourish through music.

-• Suzuki Associaton of Greater Washington Board — many years of service in various roles
+• Suzuki Association of Greater Washington — Board member, serving in various roles

 • Teaching Staff, Greater Washington Suzuki Institute

 • B.M.
-Violin Performance, University of Arkansas (under Maestro Rico McNeela)
+Violin Performance, University of Arkansas (studied with Maestro Rico McNeela)

-• Advanced Suzuki pedagogy with Ronda Cole (UMD, 2-year master’s program audited/taught)
+• Advanced Suzuki Pedagogy with Ronda Cole (UMD, two-year master’s program)

-• Performer: Amore Trio, Potomac Symphony Orchestra, Celebrated String Quartets
+• Performer: Amore Trio, Potomac Symphony Orchestra, and chamber ensembles

 Free Evaluation Lesson